-Ausbildung is a combination of on-the-job training and classroom learning that leads you to a trade job.
+Ausbildung combines on-the-job training and classroom learning that leads you to a trade job.
 In Germany, it’s a very popular way to get a professional education.
 Yet, is it possible to find an Ausbildung program in English?

 There are no Ausbildung programs or apprenticeships in Germany in the English language.
 Professional schools are lecturing in the German language.
 Furthermore, the official work language is German.

 Ausbildung is the most common path for someone who wants to start working right after school.
 Trainees work and study simultaneously while receiving a monthly salary during the entire program.

-Some common Ausbildung programs in Germany include nurses, salespeople, mechanics, etc. Read more about apprenticeship in Germany and your chances without speaking German in this article.
+Some common Ausbildung programs in Germany include nurses, salespeople, mechanics, etc. Read more about apprenticeships in Germany and your chances without speaking German in this article.

 Is it possible to do Ausbildung in English in Germany?

 Ausbildung in English is rare or almost impossible to find due to the nature of work and schooling.
 Most vocational programs will prepare trainees for the German work environment.
 Therefore, German is a necessity.

 Some common training programs are intended for handicraft jobs like nurses, bakers, merchants, electricians, ambulance workers, doctor assistants, plumbers, masons, painters, hairdressers, etc.

 When working in this profession in Germany, you most likely will need to speak German at your workplace.
 Consequently, Ausbildung happens in German too.